 Solution: In the given figure, two parallel lines are cut by a transversal.
 Therefore, ∠2 and ∠3 form a pair of Alternate Interior angles, which means ∠2 = ∠3.
 And ∠2 and ∠5 form a pair of corresponding angles, which means, ∠2 = ∠5

 FAQs on Parallel Lines

-When two lines get crossover by a transversal, the following angles are formed:
+When any two parallel lines get intersected by a transversal, the following angles are formed.